Houses & Cults

 The Hungry Ones

 This sect harnesses the brutality of nature, choosing to conquer and spread.
-Many The Immortal Ones are essentially necromancers, selecting hosts both dead and alive to further their influence.
+Many Hungry Ones are essentially necromancers, selecting hosts both dead and alive to further their influence.

 While a typical Hungry One may at times appear aggressive or controlling, they are also capable leaders.
 Some claim to give purpose and security to those who have surrendered to the hardships of Nodd.